monosourcil3000/PTlhpp-HTML-Launcher/README.md

 ### Thanks to these people on Discord:
 - @Dess for Background 1 (the Red One)
 - @Greenstachio for Background 2 (the Purple one that features me)
+- @Nero for the Pictures inside of the TV icons

 Also shout-out to Stack Overflow for carrying most of the code relating to Backgrounds
 > Such as the Background Randomizing code and Background Scrolling